micropython/micropython/docs/library/machine.I2C.rst

    read is the length of *buf*.
 An ACK will be sent on the bus after receiving all but the last byte.
-After the last byte is received, if *nack* is true then a NACK will be sent, otherwise an ACK will be sent (and in this case the slave assumes more bytes are going to be read in a later call).
+After the last byte is received, if *nack* is true then a NACK will be sent, otherwise an ACK will be sent (and in this case the peripheral assumes more bytes are going to be read in a later call).

 .. method:: I2C.write(buf)